Rediscovering and Conserving Our Archaeological Heritage

 Archaeology and history enthusiasts were invited to have their own Time Team experience and take part in a community-wide dig to uncover the hidden history of Burley.

-From Thursday 11 to Sunday 14 April, more than 30 residents opened 50 archaeological test pits in their gardens as part of a festival of archaeology in the hope of finding fascinating items such as pottery, coins and bone.
+In April 2019, more than 30 residents opened 50 archaeological test pits in their gardens as part of a festival of archaeology in the hope of finding fascinating items such as pottery, coins and bone.
 A test pit is a metre-square trench measuring up to a metre deep that can be dug by hand, by anyone, in an open space in their garden.
 It is dug layer by layer and carefully recorded, with the aim of identifying evidence of past human activity.

 Hosted by Burley Local History Society and Burley Parish Council, visitors and participants were able to drop in to ‘Dig Burley HQ’ in The Burley Social Club behind the Burley Inn Pub from 10am daily for talks, workshops and exhibitions.
 There was also be an ID table and communal finds space for people to get involved with and help identify and process any discoveries from gardens.